theorchidproject/vendor_microg/README.md

-# microG Mobile Services
+## microG Mobile Services

-## REMOVED FDROID STUFF AND ADDED AURORA INSTEAD
+## OrchidOS ROM secure minimal and alternative Google services
 This is a collection of FOSS APKs, coupled with the respective Makefiles for an easy integration in the Android build system.